 How to increase your vocal range?

 In Carnatic music, you can do this by practising Sthayi varishais/varusalu.
 These are svara patterns in different octaves that gradually help you in singing lower and higher svaras/notes.
 In Hindustani music, Kharaj ka Riyaz is serves the same purpose.
-You can find these exercises in our Hindustani 101 course.
-Mornings are usually the best time to practise these exercises as your voice can go deeper compared to the rest of the day.
+You can find these vocal exercises in our Hindustani 101 course.
+Mornings are usually the best time to practise these vocal exercises as your voice can go deeper compared to the rest of the day.
 Practising lower registers in the mornings will also significantly help in your ability to practise higher registers later.

 How can I find my vocal range?